Silicon-Ghati/Dynamic-Instructions-Calculation/README.md

 1. Visit the URL which will be printed in the terminal, or you can also visit http://localhost:5000 or http://127.0.0.1:5000
 2. Select the binary file which you want to analyze and click the submit button.
 3. In a few minutes the analysis will be ready.

+# To-Dos
+Create a text input field/input file upload on the web app for users to enter inputs of their program.
+The existing script ahs support for text input.
+Just implemnt a frontend for the same Test the script with the new text input feature to ensure it works as expected

+Expose an API for the same, provide clear instructions for how to use it

 # Using Rest API Documentation: